Updated: 10/14/2016

 Setting Up an Online Development Version of Your WordPress Site

 Many times customers want to monitor progress or you’ll need them to test their site once it’s upgraded.
-Putting a copy of their site on your server (or theirs) makes good sense in cases like this.
+Putting a copy of the site on their server makes good sense in cases like this.

 Done Testing – Now What?